Our Vision: That all children have a quality early learning experience, enter school ready to succeed, and reach their full potential.

 Our Mission: To educate and support the adults who care for young children and advocate for public support for quality early education and care for all children.

 Our Conviction: That the best way to impact young children is to educate and support the adults who care for them.

-4C was founded in 1972 by a coalition of agencies and funders with the purpose of coordinating, planning and advocating for quality child care for working families.
-Early work included planning studies, training and technical assistance.
-In the 1980s a strong focus was added—to assist parents in finding and choosing child care and to increase the supply of quality care.
-Subsequently, 4C has built its services to families along with concentration on improving the quality of early learning and care for all children.
+4C for Children was founded in 1972 in Cincinnati, Ohio, by a coalition of agencies and funders with the purpose of coordinating, planning, and advocating for quality child care for working families.
+Early work included planning studies, training, and technical assistance.
+In the 1980s, a strong focus on assisting families in finding and choosing child care and to increase the supply of quality care was added to the agency’s mission.
+Subsequently, 4C for Children has built its services to families along with a concentration on improving the quality of early learning and care for all children.

 4C is governed by a Board of Trustees and is led by President/CEO Vanessa Freytag.
 A new strategic plan for the agency was adopted by the Board in 2018.